There is no passion to be found playing small — in settling for a life that is less than the one you are capable of living.Nelson Mandela

 Recently, career coaches such as Ingrid Goldbloom Bloch, founder of Mosaic Careers, have begun applying the principles of design thinking to help people rethink career change.

 The following blog post outlines Bloch’s tips for using the principles of design thinking to spark a positive change in your career path.
-The post is based on a webinar Bloch led for Harvard Extension School’s Career and Academic Resource Center.
+The post is based on webinars Bloch has led for Harvard Extension School.
+Watch Bloch’s webinar Level Up Your Career with Design Thinking.

 What is Design Thinking?